askui/askui-try-out/README.md

 ## Observe First askui Automation Run

-Click on the workspace to get the focus.
-Then press `ESC` on your keyboard and how askui moves the mouse, opens Google Chrome, and navigates to a webpage by typing in the URL and pressing `ENTER` on your keyboard.
+Click in the _Simple Browser_ tab to get the focus into the GUI.
+Then press `ESC` on your keyboard and observe that askui moves the mouse, opens Google Chrome, and navigates to a webpage by typing in the URL and pressing `ENTER` on your keyboard.
+In between there should be same popups that get clicked away 😉

+For better understanding:

 > askui automates your Operating System as a real human would!
 With real mouse movement, keystrokes, and visual selection of elements.